bentsea/ladev-2016-jekyll/_posts/2015-10-02-volunteers.markdown

 <!-- Multiple Radios -->
 <div class="form-group">
-  <label class="col-md-4 control-label" for="overtime">Would you be willing to work additional ours if we are short on staff?</label>
+  <label class="col-md-4 control-label" for="overtime">Would you be willing to work additional hours if we are short on staff?</label>
   <div class="col-md-4">
   <div class="radio">
     <label for="overtime-0">